 Plant Doctor Quips

 Moana Lane Plant Doctor, Michael Roth, says, “What a wonderful time of year to be sharing the enthusiasm of having a vegetable garden.
 If you have any spring crops, start harvesting them regularly to promote further production.
 For example, collecting herbs, leafy greens, and early radishes can continue to stimulate new growth and yield.
 Maybe you have a bountiful crop of Collard Greens and your neighbor has more beans than they expected.
-Sharing produce with your neighbors and everyone comes out winning.”
+When you share produce with your neighbors, everyone comes out winning.”

 Our South Virginia Plant Doctor, Steve Packer says, “Keep your garden tidy by removing any debris, fallen leaves, or dead plants that could harbor pests or diseases.
 Check your garden tools and irrigation systems to ensure they are functioning correctly as the growing season ramps up.
 If you want to add more beauty to your neighborhood and create more neighborly goodwill, offer to plant a colorful perennial or two in your neighbors yard so that you both can enjoy them!
 It’s always a win-win situation.

-Our Moana Lane plant doctor, John Bruyn, says, “In May, our pollinators wake up in mass and become very active.
-With this, we need to plant the plants that they would like so they can be attracted to our yard.
-Consider planting plants that will bloom when you need pollination.
-Fruit trees bloom in spring, so a spring blooming plant would help with them.
-Summer vegetables bloom in the early and mid summer so a similar corresponding bloom time for perennials and shrubs in your yard will attract bees and butterflies to your yard.
-During these times we also need to be aware the insecticides kill insects indiscriminately so we must be very careful about what insecticides we are spraying, how they work, and the characteristics of the plants we are spraying, so we do not inadvertently kill all of our pollinators.
+Our Moana Lane plant doctor, Jon Bruyn, says, “In May, our pollinators wake up in mass and become very active.
+Plant species that they enjoy to attract them to your yard.
+Consider planting varieties that will bloom when you need pollination.
+Fruit trees bloom in spring, so a spring-blooming plant would help with them.
+Summer vegetables bloom in the early and mid-summer so a similar corresponding bloom time for perennials and shrubs in your yard will attract bees and butterflies to your yard.
+During these times, we also need to be cautious of insecticide use.
+Most insecticides kill indiscriminately so we need to be very careful about what we are spraying and how they work so we don’t inadvertently kill all of our pollinators.

 Our Pyramid Way Plant Doctor, Jeni Lowery says, “May is our abundant rose month, come in and check out our wide range of beautiful roses that we get in just in time for Mother’s Day.
 You can spoil yourself and Mom with a brand new pair of leather rose pruning gloves to make the gift complete.
 We also have some incredible blooming fertilizer from Fertilome to make your neighbors jealous.”